Ali-Akbari/GetDataProject/CodeBook.md

  - Only required columns are copied to `SelectedData` object
  - `melt` and `dcast` functions are used to clean and summarize data to the final data structure, `TidyData`
  - Finally result is written to the file `"TidyData.txt"`

+ ##Important intermediate data##
+ - AllData: Contains all of the codes and measurements after merging the tables
+ - SelectedData: Result after removing unwanted columns
+ - MeltData: intermediate result after meltdown and ready for reshaping
+ - TidyData: Final summarized data including average of selected variables for each pair of Subject-Activity

 ##Data description##
-Here are the variable names of the final data table that is saved to the disk:
+Here are the variable names of the final data table that is saved to the disk.

+The first two columns are test Subject and Activity ID respectively and the rest are containing the average of the mentioned measurement calculated in that group of Subject-Activity.

  (1) "Subject_id"
  (2) "Activity_id"